 We move on to the Zambian capital of Lusaka today.
 We stock up on supplies in the bustling shops and markets of Lusaka before continuing along the great East Road, arriving at our basic camp by sunset.

-On day 10 we spend the morning unwinding at Lake Malawi before crossing back into Zambia, via Lilongwe.
-Then we drive down into the remote Luangwa River Valley.
+On day seven we travel into the remote Luangwa River Valley.
 Our next destination is the South Luangwa National Park, considered one of Africa's best wilderness areas - a wild and unspoilt area.
 South Luangwa is home to abundant wildlife including rare species and plenty of hippos, crocodiles, elephants, lions and leopards.

 We camp on the banks of the Luangwa River and explore the area on two game walks and two open 4X4 night drives.
 One of the game drives is conducted with spotlights after dark, to see nocturnal animals.